polkascan/py-substrate-metadata-docs/docs/moonriver/convictionvoting.md

 Undelegate the voting power of the sending account for a particular class of polls.

-Tokens may be unlocked following once an amount of time consistent with the lock period of the conviction with which the delegation was issued.
+Tokens may be unlocked following once an amount of time consistent with the lock period of the conviction with which the delegation was issued has passed.

 The dispatch origin of this call must be _Signed_ and the signing account must be currently delegating.